-There are five categories the men must dominate in: the male interview done in a suit and tie; the presentation with a themed costume; the evening gown; the on-stage interview; and talent, which is a big production with a number of costumes, sets and dancers.
+There were five categories the men had to dominate in: the male interview done in a suit and tie; the presentation with a themed costume; the evening gown; the on-stage interview; and talent, which is a big production with a number of costumes, sets and dancers.

-The winner of the preliminary will go to St. Louis in October for the Miss Gay America Pageant to compete for $1,500, a photoshoot and a “Slaycation” to Puerto Vallarta, Mexico.
+Collins will go to St. Louis in October for the Miss Gay America Pageant to compete for $1,500, a photo shoot and a “slaycation” to Puerto Vallarta, Mexico.

-The Miss Gay America Pageant was established in 1972 and is the world’s first and longest-running female impersonator competition.
+Established in 1972, the Miss Gay America Pageant is the world’s first and longest-running female impersonator competition.
 Unlike other pageants, it’s strictly men impersonating women.
 Body augmentations below the neck are not allowed, meaning the men must rely on the skills it takes to impersonate women using padding, clothing, wigs and makeup.

 “I think it’s incredibly important as a gay man [that this pageant exists],” Station said.
 “Looking at our history and the evolution of our rights and privileges and the path that was paved by the queens at Stonewall (Inn) who fought back, the fact that we can do this in a very civilized and dignified format is fantastic.”